-One limitation of assays requiring lymphocyte stimulation is that cells receiving higher radiation doses also experience a cell cycle delay and may never reach mitosis.
+One limitation of assays requiring lymphocyte stimulation is that cells receiving higher radiation doses also experience a cell-cycle delay and may never reach mitosis.
 This can result in a large underestimation of the absorbed dose.
 Chromosomes, however, can be forced to condense prematurely by fusing human lymphocytes with Chinese hamster ovary (CHO) mitotic cells in the presence of polyethylene glycol (PEG).
+Alternatively use of calyculin A, a protein phosphatase inhibitor, can be used to induce premature chromosome condensation (PCC) in interphase (G1 and G2) lymphocytes stimulated to divide by use of a mitogen.
 This technique allows measurement of chromosomal aberrations without the requirement for damaged cells to reach mitosis.
 Because this assay can better measure the proportion of exposed cells, it is particularly useful in detecting partial-body exposures and small localized exposures.